benbrastmckie/VSCodium/README.md

 mv save.settings.json settings.json
 ```

-If you make any changes to your config, you can push these up to you repository with:
+If you make any changes to your config, you can push these up to your repository with:

 ```
 git add .